Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 ### 1. Open the review page

 Review Content Web reads the selected complete paper directly from canonical `papers/toml`.
-For each top-level question, the question and answer are independent review targets.
+For each top-level question, question content, question images, answer content, and answer images are independent review targets.
 Each target has:

 - the question UUID;
-- a side: `question` or `answer`;
+- a side: `question`, `question-image`, `answer`, or `answer-image`;
 - the current canonical RAG value for that side.

 In database mode, the page also requests stored outcomes for those exact